Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Sándor Palace: Presidential Perfection

 On the adjacent side of St. George's Square next to the Buda Castle complex sits Sándor Palace, which was commissioned by Count Vince Sándor and built between 1803 and 1806.
-This grand Neoclassical building was so luxurious that even the stables were made from marble, which is basically the equestrian equivalent of putting gold rims on a car.
+This grand Neoclassical building was so luxurious that the stables featured marble mangers and heated walls, which is basically the equestrian equivalent of a five-star spa hotel.

 Since 2003, Sándor Palace has served as the official residence of the President of Hungary.
 There's a changing of the guard ceremony every hour from 9am to 5pm that's more precise than a Swiss watch and involves more standing still than a statue convention.
 The guards wear uniforms designed in 1990 that blend historical Hungarian elements with modern practicality, though probably not as comfortable as sweatpants.